 Such was my life pre-FODMAP.
 Navigating the day was fraught with possible triggers that extended way beyond what was on my plate.

 Things Changed Post FODMAP

-Once I began eating low-FODMAP, my gut healed so well and so quickly that I soon realized that many of these situational issues were no longer the huge triggers that they had been for 25 years!
+Once I began eating low FODMAP, my gut settled so quickly that I soon realized that many of these situational issues were no longer the huge triggers that they had been for 25 years!

 Talk about a change of lifestyle!
 I began wearing jeans for the first time in years and crunching my abdominals and obliques like there was no tomorrow.

 I think what is really interesting about stuff like this is that these are not things that are clinically studied or proven.
 They can’t be!
 They are highly individual and here at FODMAP Everyday® we know that each and every one of you has a unique experience and relationship with your gut.